 Learning & Teaching Activities

 The weekly anatomical resource sessions are designed in a form of team-based collaborative learning that incorporates small group activities at each content station and a summative assessment station.
 It is anticipated that students will have an enhanced learning experience through the use of team-based learning and peer teaching.
 The resource sessions are intended to extend and amplify student understanding of material presented in lectures in an interactive format, where they are given opportunities to seek clarification on any aspect of the topics covered, as well as to tackle concepts that might be difficult to grasp.
 Students will be exposed to cadaveric material, anatomical models, surface anatomy and medical images; combining a traditional “wet-laboratory” with interactive multimedia activities using the Ray Last Anatomy cameras, projectors and whole-class presentation system.
+In addition, students will also gain an understanding of the three-dimensional spatial arrangment of the human body using state-of-the-art virtual and augmented reality technologies and software in this course.
 Attendance and grading in each resource session will be electronically conducted using the SpeedGrader tool in Canvas.

-Students will also be required to complete an online quiz at the conclusion of each module, designed both to test students understanding of the content and to reveal to them what information may need further revision.
+Students will also be required to complete formative assessment in the form of weekly spotter tests or online quizzes for each module, designed both to test students understanding of the content and to reveal to them what information may need further revision.
 This assessment will encourage students to keep up with the material throughout the course, and provides an opportunity for continual feedback.
 Select questions from the online quizzes, formatted to include multiple choice, fill-in-the-blanks, hot spots and short response type questions, will be included in the End of Semester theory exam.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Please refer to MyUni.